History of education in England: Ragged schools

-Government involvements
+Government involvement

 In August 1833, Parliament voted sums of money each year for the construction of schools for poor children, the first time the state had become involved with education in England and Wales (whereas a programs for universal education in Scotland had been initiated in the seventeenth century).
 A meeting in Manchester in 1837, chaired by Mark Philips, led to the creation of the Lancashire Public Schools' Association.
 The association proposed that non-denominational schools should be funded from local taxes.

-Also 1837, the Whig former Lord Chancellor Henry Brougham presented a bill for public education.
+Also in 1837, the Whig former Lord Chancellor Henry Brougham presented a bill for public education.

 In 1839, government grants for the construction and maintenance of schools were switched to voluntary bodies and became conditional on a satisfactory inspection.

 Women students of physiology studying in the London School of Medicine, Physiology Laboratory, 1899.

 In 1840, the Grammar Schools Act expanded the Grammar School curriculum from classical studies to include science and literature.
 In 1861 the Royal Commission on the State of Popular Education in England, chaired by the Duke of Newcastle, reported "The number of children whose names ought [in summer 1858 in England and Wales] to have been on the school books, in order that all might receive some education, was 2,655,767.
 The number we found to be actually on the books was 2,535,462, thus leaving 120,305 children without any school instruction whatever."

 In fee-charging public schools, which served the upper-class, important reforms were initiated by Thomas Arnold in Rugby.
 They redefined standards of masculinity, putting a heavy emphasis on sports and teamwork.

 Robert Lowe (1811–1892), a powerful Liberal politician who worked closely with Prime Minister Gladstone, was a key reformer.
 He agreed with the consensus against too much centralisation in English education, but wanted to improve educational standards and prevent the waste of public money on inefficient teaching, especially in church schools.
 He introduced a revised code in 1861; future grants would be allocated not by the subjective judgement of inspectors but rather on the basis of the number of students passing an examination in reading, writing, and arithmetic.
 It was known as ‘payment by results’.
 The code ended the favouritism often shown by inspectors; it came under attack by schoolteachers, inspectors and Anglican and dissenting opponents of state activity.